9 Warning Signs Of Bullying

 Bullying happens more often than we think.
 Have you ever had this thought – “I’m SURE my child won’t get bullied.
 And if she does, she’ll tell me about it”?

-That’s exactly what I thought until I received a surprising call from my daughter’s principal last week.
+That’s exactly what I thought, until I received a surprising call from my daughter’s principal last week.
 He asked, “Did Hannah tell you what happened yesterday?”
-My response was, “Ummm…nooo…” The principal explained that during recess, a boy had kicked Hannah.
+My response was, “Ummm…nooo…” The principal went on to explain that a boy had kicked Hannah during recess.

 I was shocked.
-Our typical dinnertime routine is to share the best and worst parts of our days, and Hannah did not bring this up.
+Our typical dinnertime routine is to share the best and worst parts of our days, and Hannah didn’t bring this up!

-That was a single incident, which means it wasn’t bullying (see this post for more on the definition of bullying).
-Nonetheless, I’m not so sure anymore that Hannah will tell me if someone bullies her.
-By researching this topic, I’ve learned that many children and adolescents are unwilling to tell a parent or teacher that they’re getting bullied.
+That was a single incident, which means it wasn’t bullying (read our post on what is and is not bullying).
+Nonetheless, I’m not so sure anymore whether or not Hannah would tell me if someone was bullying her.
+And in researching this topic, I’ve learned that many children and adolescents are unwilling to tell a parent or teacher that they’re getting bullied.

 There are a variety of reasons why children won’t admit they’re getting bullied:

 1 ) They don’t think adults can help.

 2) They think the bullying children might harm them more.

 4) They don’t want to be considered a tattletale.

 So, to nip bullying in the bud, we need to open our eyes to these Signs of Bullying.